iglide21/BabyBuddy/MVP.md

 start (timestamp): Start time of the sleep. end (timestamp): End time of the sleep.
 (If the baby is still sleeping and the user hasn’t stopped the timer yet, we might keep an entry with end null or use a separate mechanism for “ongoing” sleep in UI state.) duration (number, optional): Duration in minutes.
 This can be derived from start/end, but stored for convenience/queries.
-(We ensure consistency on write.) nap (boolean, optional): For future use, could mark whether this was a nap vs nighttime sleep.
+(We ensure consistency on write.) sleep (boolean, optional): For future use, could mark whether this was a sleep vs nighttime sleep.
 (MVP might skip this; all sleep logged is just sleep.) loggedBy (uid): Who logged the sleep session. createdAt (timestamp): When the entry was created. notes (string, optional): Any notes (e.g. “slept in car seat”).